Palma Airport: The construction site that never stands still — and how we cope with it

 What would help immediately is not necessarily expensive technology, but better organization: clear, large-format signage along the access roads; permanent, covered walkways with slip-resistant surfaces; visible staff directing people, especially during peak times; and temporary ramps instead of makeshift stairs.
 Digitally, live maps in the airport app or free Wi‑Fi banners with navigation hints could prevent many detours.

-Traffic management in front of the terminal should coordinate taxi and bus zones better.
+Traffic management in front of the terminal should coordinate taxi and bus zones better; the taxi stand in front of the terminal has even been temporarily moved to the left in recent weeks report on the taxi stand relocation.
 A temporary lane for drop-off vehicles, clear no-parking areas and a well-communicated pickup and drop-off zone would help ease traffic — and spare drivers' nerves.

 Planning instead of surprise: transparency is key